steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

    :end-before: //!
 [12]
    :linenos:

-As we mentioned earlier, we use the RLNC codec and binary for our encoder and decoders.
-Then, we call the object that handles the topology by doing ``Broadcast wifiBroadcast (kodocpp::codec::full_vector, fieldMap[field], users, generationSize, packetSize, sinks);`` to call the broadcast class constructor.
-Notice also that we have separated the code type from the topology in case that you want to try another code.
+We create the ``Broadcast `` object that contains the encoder and decoder objects in our network topology.
-This does not run the simulation as we will see, but it creates the objets called by ns-3 to perform the tasks of the transmitter and receiver.
+This does not run the simulation as we will see, but it creates the objects called by ns-3 to perform the tasks of the transmitter and receiver.

 Sockets Connections
 ^^^^^^^^^^^^^^^^^^^